ZupIT/beagle-docs/content/en/home/FAQ.md

 * [**Beagle for iOS**](/home/get-started/creating-a-project-from-scratch/case-ios/)
 * [**Beagle for Web**](/home/get-started/creating-a-project-from-scratch/case-web)

-## How to make unitary and instrumented tests on Server-Driven screens?
+## How to make unitary and instrumented tests on server-driven screens?

-Yes!
-Unitary and instrumented tests can be normally done when using Beagle because its structure doesn't interfere in these tests.
+Beagle doesn't interfere in unitary or instrumented tests, so they can be normally done.

 ## How to make unitary tests using Beagle?